NXPHoverGames/RDDRONE-BMS772/README.md

 # RDDRONE-BMS772
 NuttX source code for RDDRONE-BMS772

+For the newer 7.0 version and MR-BMS771 (7S - 14S) board support, see https://github.com/NXPHoverGames/MR-BMS771.
+For the RDDRONE-BMS772 MATLAB Simulink MBDT BMS example, please download the NXP_MBDToolbox_S32K1xx_4.3.2_patch.zip in https://github.com/NXPHoverGames/RDDRONE-BMS772/tree/main/MBDT and follow the instructions.

 ## Disclaimer - CAUTION WARNING
 ### CAUTION - WARNING
 Lithium and other batteries are dangerous and must be treated with care.